TohaShaleh/Self-Learnings/README.md

 # Self-Learnings

-I usually save all the topics I’ve learned so far, so when I need to revise any topic, I can easily come back here and review my practices.
+This repository serves as a collection of some of the topics and concepts I have practiced over time.
+It acts as a personal knowledge base that I can easily reference whenever I need to review or revisit any particular subject.
+By maintaining this repository, I ensure that all my practices, notes, and examples are readily available for quick revision and improvement.